-Whether international efforts to slow global warming succeed or fail, there are, and may continue to be, unprecedented opportunities for smart entrepreneurs (Coulson-Thomas, 2017a).
-Some companies may redesign their products or rethink their services in the light of whatever changes occur.
+Whether international efforts to slow global warming succeed or fail, there are, and may continue to be, unprecedented opportunities for smart entrepreneurs.
+Most companies may have opportunities to redesign their products or rethink their services in the light of whatever changes occur.
 Some potential beneficiaries are easy to identify.
 For example, higher rainfall and rising sea levels create opportunities for flood protection offerings and manufacturers of pumps and drying equipment.
 Those who might gain from a worsening situation may be less obvious.
 If temperatures rise should clothing manufactures launch lighter weight garments?
 Should food and catering businesses change their recipes and menus?
 Companies vary in how they respond to opportunity.
-Some leaders and boards are more positive and better able to juggle competing interests than others.

 To reverse a phrase, one person's poison can be another's meat.
 A failure to reduce global warming will create opportunity for some alongside the problems it is likely to cause for many others.
 The potential beneficiaries of failure should not be regarded as vultures, but as welcome helpers for those coping with downsides and having to adjust to a deteriorating situation.
 For a period, many areas are likely to become worse before situations are stabilised.
 But what about turning the corner, reversing trends and positive opportunities to improve our prospects?
-Are there individual or collective and complementary steps that businesses, entrepreneurs, communities and Governments could take and markets could deliver to control and even reduce global warming?
-If so are current corporate and public governance practices capable of making them a reality (Garratt, 2017)?
+Are there steps that businesses and entrepreneurs could take and markets could deliver to control and even reduce global warming?
+Could individuals, companies, communities and Governments take complementary action?